Johnny and the Dead: Ideas and themes

-The book is loosely based on real events in Westminster in the 1980s, when the council sold three cemeteries as building land for 15p (Pratchett was working as a journalist at this time).
+Johnny and the Dead is loosely based on real events in Westminster in the 1980s, when the council sold three cemeteries as building land for 15p (Pratchett was working as a journalist at this time).

 Part of the story deals with the last surviving member of the Blackbury pals, a Pals battalion with obvious parallel to the Accrington Pals.
 This man is called Tommy Atkins, the name given to the generic British soldier of the day.

-A running joke in the book is that most of the Dead are "nearly famous", often being recognisable as very similar to a famous Briton.
+A running joke in the book is that most of the Dead are "nearly famous", often being recognisable as very similar to a famous person.
 It is possible that Pratchett intends Blackbury Cemetery to be "nearly Highgate", especially as one of the most prominent ghosts (William Stickers) is described as "The man who would have invented communism if Karl Marx hadn't."

+Reception

+Johnny and the Dead is a Junior Library Guild book.

+According to Kirkus Reviews, the story's narrative can be "a bit preachy at times", though they argued that "kids will nevertheless find themselves won over by both the dead and Johnny’s basic sense of decency".
+They highlighted how "humor and honest pathos play off each other to make for an emotionally balanced whole".
+The Guardian agreed with their sentiments on humor.